Post-installation instructions

 1. Go to app_server_root/properties folder, and locate the config.properties file generated during installation.

-2. Edit the config.propertiesfile to change value of the allowed.hostname property with the IP Address or hostname of the system where PMF is deployed.
+2. Edit the config.properties file to change value of the allowed.hostname property with the IP Address or hostname of the system where PMF is deployed.

 3. Restart all the profiles.